Guide to make the best choice on purchasing a generator

 • Great as tailgating and camping generators.

-• They can even be used as a whole home generator using a transfer switch
+• They can even be used as a home generator using a transfer switch.

-Standby generators are there to provide backup power to your home or business when utility power goes out.
+Standby generators provide backup power to your home or business when utility power goes out.
 They are wired directly into the electrical system using a transfer switch.
 They are stationary and cannot be moved once installed.

-To learn more about home backup generators, take a look at our article about Generac Standby Generators from April.
+To learn more about home backup generators, read our article about Generac Standby Generators.

-• Can be programmed to automatically turn on as soon as normal electricity goes out.
+• It can be programmed to automatically turn on as soon as the electricity goes out.

-• If you are worried about losing power while you’re not around, this is what you need.
+• If you are worried about losing power while you’re not around, you need this.

-• Can be hooked up to your natural gas supply so that they will never run out of fuel.
+• They can be hooked up to your natural gas supply.

 • An ideal small portable generator because they are so easy to pick up and move.

-• Sometimes called silent generators and aren’t louder than a normal conversation.
+• Sometimes called silent generators, they aren’t louder than a normal conversation.

 • They have small tanks and are highly fuel efficient.

-• Can run in parallel to get twice the power.
-This gives more watts than a single unit to keep small appliances running
+• It can run in parallel to get twice the power.
+This gives more watts than a single unit to keep small appliances running.

-Industrial generators will have many similar features to standard portable units and inverters but have additional safety components.
+Industrial generators have many features similar to standard portable units and inverters but have additional safety components.

 • Feature lifting hooks for easy lifting with a crane